-“I looked at him” when I read the book and I wanted to punch him, because he was so annoying, so full of himself.
+“I looked at Tudor” when I read the book and I wanted to punch him because he was so annoying, so full of himself.

 I know guys who are like this and they are not at all charming, I never found a guy like that charming, for me they were irritating.

-The girl in the book is quiet, she looks only to learn in college, she doesn’t even notices him, she’s not interested in him.
+The girl in the book is quiet, she looks only to learn in college, she doesn’t even notice him, she’s just not interested.